 Students should be aware that professors may choose to ask them to wear a mask during their classes.
 Because of this, we advise everyone to continue carrying a mask with them at all times and to consult with your professors.
 Anyone who prefers to wear a mask is welcome to do so at any time, in any place, without question.
 Masks remain mandatory inside all university health care clinics, including Student Health Services.

 If you have Covid-related symptoms or test positive for Covid, you should immediately notify Student Health Services on main campus at 610-499-1183.
 They will provide you with instructions related to testing, quarantining, and when you may return to classes.

-Please contact Associate Dean Eakin at [email protected] if you have any additional questions or concerns.
+Students who are ill with Covid may apply for excused absences for classes missed during their isolation period.
+Please see the Excused Absence Policy for Fall 2022 (pdf) and contact Associate Dean Eakin at [email protected] if you have any additional questions or concerns.

 For a more complete list of University requirements, policies, updates and frequently asked questions please visit the University’s Coronavirus web page at widener.edu/coronavirus.
 Additional questions may also be sent to [email protected].